jdmandras/Project-1/README.md

 # Project-1

-An analysis of the Chicago Police Department Arrests and Shootings
+Unveiling Patterns: An In-depth Data Analysis of Arrests and Crime in Chicago, IL